gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        pragma Assert (Temperature <= 999.0);

-In both cases, if assertions are active and the temperature is excessive, the exception ``Assert_Failure`` will be raised, with the given string in the first case or a string indicating the location of the pragma in the second case used as the exception message.
+In both cases, if assertions are active and the temperature is excessive, the exception ``Assert_Failure`` is raised with the exception message using the specified string in the first case or a string indicating the location of the pragma in the second case.

 .. index:: pragma Assertion_Policy